dorabz/Scalability-Apache-JMeter-Tool/README.md

-# Advanced-web-development---project-4
+#  Scalability - Apache JMeter Tool

 This is a repo of project made as a part of university course.

-FER - Advanced web development - 4. project

 Theme of project: Scalability - Apache JMeter Tool